Top Tips for the Microsoft Teams Command Bar

 - File lookup: Odds are, you’re working on a handful of documents at any given time, but remembering the specific names of all those files is nearly impossible!
 You can use /files to pull up your recent files, and if you need to get a little more specific you can also begin typing a keyword in the file to help dig up the perfect one.

 - Make a call: Opening a chat and starting a call is one way to begin a meeting with someone, but if you haven’t had a conversation with them in a while, they might not be on the top of your recent chat list.
 To quickly start a call type /call and the person’s name to launch an audio call.
 You can also use the /chat feature to open up your chat with that person.

-One thing to note is while these commands can make you a power desktop user, the command bar is not available on mobile.
+One thing to note is while mastering commands like the Microsoft Teams slash commands and Microsoft Teams @ commands can make you a power desktop user, the command bar is not available on mobile.
 The good news is that you can still perform search while using a mobile device.

 If you’re getting ready to pilot or deploy Microsoft Teams but need an expert to guide you through it, check out our Managed Services for Microsoft Teams.